YosefSiebzener/hello-world/README.md

 > "When you don't know what you're doing, use Markdown language."[^1]
 [^1]: This is not actually a real quote.
 I have never said this.
 Things like ~~strikethroughs~~ are fun to use.
-Just added this line and I'm going to commit it using the command line.
-*Adding this line in git bash.
-Going to commit it after.*